Distribution-Free Model for Community Detection: Experiments

-\texttt{Experiment 4: Changing $\rho$.} Let $\rho$ range in $\{0.1,0.2,\ldots,2\}$.
-Panel (c) of Figure \ref{EX3} shows the result, and we see that when $\rho$ is too small, the error rate is large, and vice verse, which is consistent with our theoretical finding given in the 5th bullet after Corollary \ref{corDFA}.
+\texttt{Experiment 7[a]: Changing $\rho$.} Let $\rho$ range in $\{0.1,0.2,\ldots,1\}$.
+Panel (a) of Figure \ref{EX7} shows the result.
+We see that increasing $\rho$ decreases the error rate of DFA for signed networks and this is consistent with our findings in Example \ref{Signed}.
+Meanwhile, DFA outperforms the other four methods and CMM performs poorest for this experiment.